What is a property bubble or a house price bubble?

 Source: FT & OECD

-Why have house prices gone up?
+Why have house prices gone up in the UK?

 Government Housing Schemes